microsoft/WhatTheHack/xxx-AzureLoadTesting/Student/Challenge-07.md

 ## Success Criteria

-- Identify failure points
+- Identify failure points from your resilliance test
-- Remediation plan
+- Create a remediation plan to show how your application can withstand these failures in the future.

 ## Learning Resources